phetsims/vector-addition/doc/model.md

 * the graph shows vectors labeled a&#8407;, b&#8407;, and c&#8407;
 * base vector x and y components can be changed for a&#8407; and b&#8407; (range is [-10,10], integers)
 * coefficients can be changed for a&#8407; and b&#8407; (range is [-5,5], integers)
-* vector c&#8407; is derived based on which equation is selected
+* vector c&#8407; is derived based on the selection of one of these equations:
-* the equation selections are:
   * a&#8407; + b&#8407; = c&#8407;
   * a&#8407; - b&#8407; = c&#8407;
   * a&#8407; + b&#8407; + c&#8407; = 0